Welcome

 Introduction

 Contracts are formed by the agreement of the parties, and the substance of that agreement is found in its terms.
 Contractual terms can be express or implied.
 Express terms are those specifically agreed by the parties, whether orally or in writing.
 They define the core obligations and rights under the contract.
 Implied terms are not explicitly stated but are read into the contract by the courts or by statute.
 This article focuses on express terms: how they become part of the contract (incorporation) and how their meaning is determined (interpretation).
+The classification of express terms as conditions, warranties or innominate terms affects the remedies for breach, but that classification sits downstream of identifying which express terms bind the parties.
 Understanding these principles is fundamental for analysing any contractual scenario.

 Key Term: Express Term